jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

   - Renaissance: 	1440 - 1686
   - Science Age: 	1687 - 1759
   - Industrial Age: 1760 - 1969
-  - Digital Age: 	1970 -
+  - Internet Age: 	1970 -

-And the Industrial Age is like the Cambrian explosion, the time that biologists call the "Big Bang" of evolution because Life had advanced enough to supply so many new species.

- We have so many different technologies that just wanted to have fun in the sun.

 However, before you can drop and pick up tools willy nilly as the Enlightened representative of Evolution, you must do something truly historic for the good of all humanity.

+- antagonists are people who don't want a conclusion because they know they'll have to restart the race of evolution from the same starting line as everyone else.

 Yes, you must leave echo chambers and adopt mixed-ideological politics.
 Yes, you must be like Cinderella and pickup whatever tools helps improve your future.
 But to do these things you must do what Life has done so many times before.